 Your day-to-day tasks will vary as this function is often combined with other administrative duties.
 However, telephonists always use a switchboard system, update directories, take and pass on messages, test lines and report faults.

 You'll need strong IT skills and must have previous administrative experience.

 Many further education colleges offer courses in call centre and customer service techniques - having professional qualifications can be extremely helpful when looking for these types of admin jobs.

 As a town planning assistant, you'll be responsible for planning and writing reports, carrying out data surveys for planning applications and building and managing technical libraries and databases.
 Average salaries start between £18,000 and £25,000, reaching £30,000 to £45,000 with experience.

 You'll typically need GCSEs and A-levels in related subjects such as geography, economics and graphic design to apply for jobs.
 Otherwise, entry routes include completing a degree accredited by the Royal Town Planning Institute (RTPI), or an apprenticeship in town planning technical support.

 With experience, you could progress to the role of town planner.

 Earning an average of £14,000 to £24,000 per year, typists produce letters, reports and other documents.

 Duties usually include copy typing, audio typing, shorthand typing, answering the telephone, using office equipment and dealing with emails.

-Entrants therefore require strong skills in IT, as well as existing experience of the office environment.
 Some employers prefer applicants to have a recognised qualification in business administration, though apprenticeships in this role are also widely available.